nguyenthanhchuong99/nguyenthanhchuong184/README.md

 # Hi there 👋
-I'm Chuong from Viet Nam, and I'm on my way to becoming a Backend Developer.
+I'm Chuong from VietNam, and I'm on my way to become a Backend Developer.
 I really enjoy learning languages and frameworks like PHP and Laravel.

 ## Skills and Experience
 * ❤ PHP, Ruby